Bachelor of Science in Nursing – Online RN to BSN

 • Nurses who want to expand their professional nursing knowledge.

-• Online learning environment that allow maximum flexibility for working nurses.
+• Online learning environment that allows maximum flexibility for working nurses.

 • Degree can be completed either part-time in approximately 18 months or full-time within one year.